These quinoa bars are packed with dried fruit, nuts, seeds and coconut. A high energy snack or on the go breakfast.

 - Thoroughly rinse the quinoa.
 Add the quinoa and water to a pan and bring to a boil.
-Reduce heat, cover and simmer for 10-15 mins (until water absorbed.)
+Once at a rapid boil, reduce heat, cover and simmer for approx 12 mins (until water absorbed.)
 Fluff with a fork and leave covered for a further 5 mins.
-Allow to cool.
+Allow cooling.

-- Add the chopped dates, apricots, walnuts & seeds to the quinoa together with the ground almonds and coconut.
+- Finely chop the dates, apricots, walnuts & seeds and then add to a large mixing bowl along with the cooled quinoa, almond flour and coconut.

-- Line a baking tray with parchment paper and pour mixture into it.
+- Place the mixture into it the lined baking tray.
 Press down the mixture and ensure the mixture is compacted.
-(I filled a 9" tray)

 - Bake for 25 - 30 minutes or until golden.